benhoyt/benhoyt.github.com/writings/awk-make.md

 We then ensure that this rule hasn't already been defined by checking the `names` array.
 An AWK array is actually an *associative array*, an old-school term for a key-value map.

 The inner `for` loop adds each target (or dependency) to the `slist` / `scnt` data structure.
-This is really a map of lists, but it's flattened to work around the fact that AWK doesn't support nested containers.
+This is really a map of lists, but it's flattened to work around the fact that AWK doesn't support nested collections.
 The body of the loop is very terse:

 ```awk
 for (i = 2; i <= NF; i++)
     slist[nm, ++scnt[nm]] = $i
 ```

-This loops through each target: every field `$i` from field 2 to `NF` (the number of fields in the line).
+This loops through each dependency: every field `$i` from field 2 to `NF` (the number of fields in the line).

-For each target, it increments `scnt[nm]`, the count of sources for this rule (`nm`).
-Then, store the target `$i` in `slist`, indexed by the multi-key name and count.
+For each dependency, it increments `scnt[nm]`, the count of sources for the current rule (`nm`).
+Then, store the dependency `$i` in `slist`, indexed by the multi-key name and count.
 AWK simulates multi-dimensional or multi-key arrays by creating a concatenated key where each key is separated by the `SUBSEP` separator (which defaults to `"\x1c"`).

 After the loop, in the `prog` example we'd end up with `slist` and `scnt` looking like this: